 2.4 Search strategy

-To ensure broad coverage of relevant scholarship, searches were conducted across five academic databases commonly used in education and technology research: Scopus, Web of Science, ERIC (Education Resources Information Center), IEEE Xplore, and Google Scholar.
+To ensure broad coverage of relevant scholarships, searches were conducted across five academic databases commonly used in education and technology research: Scopus, Web of Science, ERIC (Education Resources Information Center), IEEE Xplore, and Google Scholar.
 These databases were selected because they include high-quality empirical studies from interdisciplinary fields including education, instructional design, accessibility engineering, and human-computer interaction.
 Search strings combined terms related to accessibility, UDL, and technology.
 For example, the core search expression used in Scopus and ERIC was: “Universal Design for Learning” OR “UDL” AND “accessibility” OR “inclusive design” OR “digital access” AND “technology-supported learning” OR “e-learning” OR “learning management system.”
-Boolean operators and truncated terms (such as inclusiv to capture inclusive and inclusivity) ensured comprehensive retrieval of studies.
+Boolean operators and truncated terms (such as inclusive to capture inclusive and inclusivity) ensured comprehensive retrieval of studies.
 The search was conducted between January and February 2025.
 References of key papers were also hand-searched to identify additional relevant studies not captured through database queries.

 2.5 Screening procedure